ais-one/cookbook/docs/deployment/home.md

 Note the URL returned you can test it using <URL>/api/healthcheck, you may need to wait awhile for initial response or retry a few times

-### Frontend - example-web/vite
+### Frontend - example-vite

-In example-web/vite folder
+In example-vite folder

 1. set package.json "config.env" = "uat"
 2. place service account json file into config/secrets folder